 On the other hand, if you’re on an income-driven repayment (IDR) plan, then those suspended payments will likely count toward your forgiveness and your end date probably won’t be pushed out.

-Note: Your loan’s interest rate will not change no matter what repayment plan you’re enrolled in.
+Note: Your loan's interest rate will not be impacted by your choice of repayment plan.

 What To Do Before Federal Student Loan Relief Ends